finos/ai-readiness/docs/_risks/ri-8.md

 Similarly, back doors engineered into the model can be triggered through malicious means.
 This could result in unsafe behaviour or such tampering could result in removing safe guards around the model.

-#### Severity

-Given that the LLM is a hosted SaaS the expectation is that the API vendor would have gone through extensive 3rd party checks before being on-boarded into the financial institution.
-Therefore, they would have demonstrated adequate quality control measures in their supply chain.
-So this is a low-risk threat.